The Victorian Psychology Clinic

 THE VICTORIAN PSYCHOLOGY CLINIC

-While some people with agoraphobia experience panic attacks, others primarily feel a strong sense of discomfort, fear, or dread in certain places.
-Over time, avoidance can reinforce the fear, making it harder to break the cycle.
+While some people with agoraphobia also experience panic attacks, others mainly experience a strong sense of fear, discomfort or dread in certain places.
+Over time, avoidance can make the fear feel stronger and life can become more restricted.

 THE VICTORIAN PSYCHOLOGY CLINIC